Cited In Many Operations, Russia's GRU Is Suspected In Afghan Bounty Case

 Russian military intelligence, known as the GRU, was founded a century ago under the leadership of the revolutionary Leon Trotsky.

-But only in recent years has it come to the fore with a series of brazen actions.
-They include Russia's military operations in Ukraine and Syria, and the hack of Democratic Party emails in the 2016 U.S. election.
+Only in recent years has it come to the fore with a series of brazen actions.
+They include Russia's military operations in Ukraine and Syria and the hack of Democratic Party emails in the 2016 U.S. election.

 Now, U.S. intelligence views the GRU as the likely source of a suspected Russian bounty program to pay the Taliban to kill U.S. troops in Afghanistan.

-"The GRU is known as the act-now, ask-questions-later, service.
+"The GRU is known as the act-now, ask-questions-later service.
 They have more of a boots-on-the-ground kind of mentality," said Andrea Kendall-Taylor, a former CIA analyst who focused on Russia.

 Kendall-Taylor, who's now at the Center for a New American Security in Washington, notes that Russian President Vladimir Putin worked for the most prominent spy agency, the KGB, before it was dismantled after the Soviet Union collapsed.
-Now, Putin, often turns to the GRU.
+Now, Putin often turns to the GRU.

 "They have a much more aggressive and risk-taking culture, which is why I think we've seen Putin rely on the GRU," she added.